fablabromagna-org/itlab_ble_midi_board/README_OLD.md

 > Disclaimer:
 > this is a working-in-progress project at very early stage.
 I hope to implement new feature and a new hardware soon

 ## Description

 This project aim to build a BLE MIDI Pedal Board using a cheap ESP32

 I created this project to control music and guitar applications, but you can use it for any BLE MIDI compatible application ;)

-This project is born as personal project, but now it has become a project of Fablab Romagna APS, with the contribution of other FLR members.
-You can found the original README file describing the old implementation [here](./README_OLD.md) .

-Now the goal is to create a MIDI foot controller that will act as standard MIDI controller (MIDI BLE Server) or a device to connect to other MIDI device, as a smartphone or PC do (MIDI BLE client).

-The switch between the 2 modes should be implemented without reprogramming the firmware, and the MIDI messages assigned to each footswitch should be configured via sw.

-You can find implementation details on [docs](/docs) folder.